 This document is one in a set of documentation that includes documents for both users and system administrators.
-For a description of all the available documentation, see Welcome.
+For a description of all of the available documentation, see Welcome.
 All other documents should be available at your site.
-For more information, see these documents as directed.
+For more information, see the following documents as directed.